The Student Ambassador Program connects admitted and prospective candidates with current McGill Law students.

 Click on the Français link (upper right) to see more of our ambassadors, who would be happy to speak with you in French.

-Meet five of our student ambassadors (who are now recent graduates) through a series of short videos.
+Meet six of our student ambassadors through a series of short videos.

 I am a first-year law student from Grand Bay-Westfield, New Brunswick.

 I hold a Bachelor of Commerce with concentrations in Economics, Global Business and Finance from Saint Mary's University in Halifax.
 I also did a semester abroad through the University of Virginia called "Semester at Sea" where we travelled to 13 different countries by boat and I spent a semester working at Vimy Ridge, a Canadian National Historic Site in France.

 I have worked or studied on four different continents and I have a keen interest in the way different cultures affect the economy.
 I was a varsity athlete in my undergrad, playing midfield on the SMU field hockey team and have been playing hockey since I was six.
 This is my first time living in Montreal and I am entering law from a business background.

 I'm originally from Vancouver, and I did my undergrad at McGill in History and Middle Eastern Studies.

 After I graduated, I worked at the Jerusalem Post, got a master's in Middle Eastern Studies at Harvard, and then worked for a few human rights NGOs in Israel before starting at McGill Law.